AndreySosnovyy/flutter_pin_code_ui/README.md

 When using `PinIndicator` you can provide `size` parameter to resize your items.

-### Animating
+### Animations

-Animations are one of the core features of **pin_ui** package.
+Animations are core features of **pin_ui** package.
 It contains lots of pre-made animations for several scenarios when user interact with your app.</br>
 **Why use animations?** First of all, it looks much nicer.
-Second thing is that you can hide some initial async backed requests or other initialization processes not behind boring loading indicators or shimmers but behind sequences of cool animations that will take a lot of user's attention while playing.
+Second thing is that they can take user's attention while some async backed requests or other initialization processes will happen in background.
+Usually it's done with boring loading indicators or shimmers.
+But a good sequences of cool animations can handle this task much better!

 Pin Indicator can be animated in such ways: